enesfirat/Behat-Test-Practice/readMe.md

 #Behat Test Practice
-This repo is created for following the steps on the YouTube [video](https://www.youtube.com/watch?v=j7RHtNePY3Y) of [MageCasts.io](https://www.youtube.com/channel/UCrofx7kKaBLXO4cqK6-tn0g) channel.
+This repo is created for following the steps on the YouTube [video](https://www.youtube.com/watch?v=j7RHtNePY3Y) of the [MageCasts.io](https://www.youtube.com/channel/UCrofx7kKaBLXO4cqK6-tn0g) channel.

 This is a practice repo for beginner Behat'ers.